Binwalk

 - Install via package manager (

-for extraction. - Common flags:
+apt install binwalk) or pip for latest.binwalkoften usesdd,strings,tar, andunsquashfsfor extraction. - Common flags:

-→ extract by file type with explicit mapping- Output: directory
+-e→ automatic extraction of found files-D <fmt>:<cmd>→ custom extraction commands for specific signatures-B→ raw signature scan (fast)--dd→ extract by file type with explicit mapping- Output: directory

-containing extracted files and extracted offsets listing.
+_<filename>.extracted/containing extracted files and extracted offsets listing.

 Example commands & outputs¶